joelcassel/easee-js-slim/README.md

 - 1.0.3 Updated `initAccessToken` to use login since API changed
 - 1.1.0 Removed all `process.exit`, all things now throws an error instead.
 Added `updateWeeklySchedule`.
 Described inverted schedule.
 - 1.2.0 Updated Easee API endpoint addresses to api.easee.com (and updated documentation links).
 Added getPowerUsage()
+- 1.3.0 Updated token refresh timer, Added `close()` to stop the timer to refresh the token (will allow the class to close gracefully).
+Added throwErrorsOnFault (env: THROW_ERRORS_ON_FAULT) that will cause the methods to throw errors instead of returning empty response.
+Will not change old behviour and needs to be set to `true`.